RocketDerp/April14_2025/Art/ScreenPlay/Post_Surkov/Contagious_Laughter/Contagious_Laughter_Warfare_Aftermath.md

 &nbsp;

-# Some Mechanics Off the Jokes
+# Some Mechanics Of the Jokes

-Machine mechanics are involved i the joke
+Machine mechanics are involved in the joke

 The distance between peers on social machine systems.

-* “Youth instinctively understands the present environment—the electric drama.
-It lives mythically and in depth.
+* “Youth instinctively understands the present environment — the **electric drama**.
+It lives **mythically** and in depth.
 This is the reason for the great alienation between generations.”
 * *  the book “The Medium is the Massage: An Inventory of Effects” by media analyst Marshall McLuhan and graphic designer Quentin Fiore, and coordinated by Jerome Agel.
 It was published in March 1967
   *  https://www.theMediumistheMassAge.com/the-book/